 Fragments Prevented and Eliminated gives you an idea of how we are causing data to be stored more efficiently and dense, thus allowing Windows to process the same amount of data with far fewer actual I/Os.

-If you have our latest versions of V-locity, Diskeeper or SSDkeeper installed, you can open the Dashboard now and select the Analytics tab and see all of these metrics.
+If you have DymaxIO installed, you can open the Dashboard now and select the Analytics tab and see all of these metrics.

-Not a customer yet and want to checkout these dashboard metrics, download a free trial at www.condusiv.com/try.
+If you are not a customer yet and want to checkout these dashboard metrics, download a free trial of DymaxIO here.